-- Conducting research to develop and test creation models.
+- Conduct research that develops and tests creation models.

-- Providing qualified scientists to speak to groups or churches.
+- Provide qualified scientists opportunities speak to groups and churches.

 The CRS pursues and supports original research verifying the creation model of origins as a means to reveal the Creator.
 Exodus 20:11.
 Colossians 1:15-16.